06 Honest Self-Love Tips For Being Kind to Yourself

 The Self-Love Movement Continues

-Self-love should never be misunderstood for selfishness or self-obsession.
-On the contrary, much self-love is a very healthy part of your relationship with yourself.
+Self-love should never be misunderstood as selfishness or self-obsession.
+On the contrary, self-love is a healthy part of your relationship with yourself.
 The great thing about continuing this movement and implementing methods to increase your love is that it will spill over into others’ lives.

 What are some ways you can start loving yourself?
 Do you consider yourself kind?
 Let me know in the comments.